bradydowling/rwx-blog/content/posts/2024-06-17--Setting-Up-Signin-with-Google-Using-Expo-and-Supabase/index.md

      - Choose **Set up a new keystore**
      - Give your keystore a name (e.g., `preview` or `production`) or use the randomly generated one
      - Copy your SHA-1 fingerprint
+     - To get the SHA-1 fingerprint for an app that's in the Play Store, there are two values that you can provide from:
+       1. Fingerprint of the .apk you built (on your machine or using EAS Build): You can find the SHA-1 certificate fingerprint in the Google Play Console under Release > Setup > App Integrity > Upload key certificate.
+       2. Fingerprint of a production app downloaded from the Play Store: You can find the SHA-1 certificate fingerprint in the Google Play Console under Release > Setup > App Integrity > App signing key certificate.
    - Paste the SHA-1 fingerprint into the appropriate field in the Google Cloud Console.
    - Click Create and copy the generated Client ID.